PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

 The Python context manager is definition-time builder sugar over a Rust-owned module body; no Python callback is retained for elaboration or resolution.
-Rust should expose the same operation through `LogicalModuleBuilder`, typed port handles, fluent call binding, and `finish()`.
+Rust should expose the same operation through `InstrModuleBuilder`, typed port handles, fluent call binding, and `finish()`.

 Module definitions should be independently serializable and hashable.
 A